ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 If enrichment exists but lacks sharp boundaries:

 - **Missing Tn5 correction:** Signal is spread around true cut sites, blurring the signal.
 - **Incorrect bin size:** Large bins oversmooth signal; very small bins introduce noise.
 The default for deepTools bamCoverage is 50 bp, but sometimes this can prevent detection of narrow peak information.
-1-10 bp ranges can be used to detect these peaks.
+Bin size can be modified in bamCoverage with `--binSize` and 1-10 bp ranges can be used to detect these peaks
 - **Fragment handling issues:** Treating paired-end data as single-end reduces resolution

 ### Enrichment in unexpected regions